bitcraft/eXoDOS/README.md

 I use the drive letter N:, but anything else is fine.

 Please feel free to open issues or PRs up update this document.
-I'll document my setup as best I can
+I'll document my setup as best I can.

 # Sharing using another windows PC (untested)
-* Create new share for eXoDOS *only*
+* Create new share for the eXoDOS root *only*.  it should not be a subfolder of something else.
 * You must share the folder containing the folder where LaunchBox is
 * This share must be public and allow all permissions for the "Everyone" security group